Irisisme2/QuickPay-Connect/README.md

 - **ConnectKit in User Interface:** Use ConnectKit to create an attractive and intuitive user interface for your application, making it easy to use.

-## Additional Notes:

-To comply with the rule of using a ready-made template, start with a ready-made financial app template and customize it according to the mentioned functionalities.

-Provide comprehensive documentation and a demo video showing all added features and how the project meets the hackathon requirements.

-Focus on innovative solutions, such as interesting transaction signing methods, new use cases for the GHO token, or creative integrations with Chainlink CCIP.